Higgs bundles and surface group representations in the real symplectic group: -Higgs bundles

 \begin{proposition} Let $(V,\varphi)$ be an $\Sp(2n,\RR)$-Higgs bundle which is stable and simple and assume that there is no symmetric isomorphism $f\colon V \xrightarrow{\simeq} V^*$ intertwining $\beta$ and $\gamma$.
 Then $(V,\varphi)$ represents a smooth point of the moduli space of polystable $\Sp(2n,\RR)$-Higgs bundles. \end{proposition}

 So, a stable $\Sp(2n,\RR)$-Higgs bundle $(V,\varphi)$ in $\cM_d$ with $d\neq 0$ can only fail to be a smooth point of the moduli space if it is not simple --- this gives rise to an orbifold-type singularity --- or if, in spite of being simple, there is an isomorphism $V \simeq V^*$ intertwining $\beta$ and $\gamma$.
-Of course, this can only happen if $d=\deg V=0$.
+Of course, this can only happen if $d=\deg(V)=0$.
 Generally, if $(V,\varphi)$ is polystable, but not stable it is also a singular point of $\mathcal{M}_d$.

-We shall need the following analogue of Proposition~\ref{cor:smooth-points} for $\U(n)$-, $\U(p,q)$- and $\GL(n,\RR)$-Higgs bundles
+We shall need the following analogue of Proposition~\ref{cor:smooth-points} for $\U(n)$-, $\GL(n,\CC)$- $\U(p,q)$- and $\GL(n,\RR)$-Higgs bundles

-\begin{proposition} \begin{enumerate} \item A stable $\U(n)$-Higgs bundle represents a smooth point in the moduli space of $\U(n)$-Higgs bundles. \item A stable $\U(p,q)$-Higgs bundle represents a smooth point of the moduli space of $\U(p,q)$-Higgs bundles. \item A $\GL(n,\RR)$-Higgs bundle which is stable as a $\GL(n,\CC)$-Higgs bundle represents a smooth point in the moduli space of $\GL(n,\RR)$-Higgs bundles. \end{enumerate} \end{proposition}
+\begin{proposition} \begin{enumerate} \item A stable $\U(n)$-Higgs bundle represents a smooth point in the moduli space of $\U(n)$-Higgs bundles. \item A stable $\GL(n,\CC)$-Higgs bundle represents a smooth point in the moduli space of $\GL(n,\CC))$-Higgs bundles.